Begins as an interest

 I started doing this for my family.
 But I quickly felt a need to help many other families across the country by connecting them to their loved ones.
 As you can see, I am not in this for the count.
 My count is told with the number of edit corrections completed.
-I am in this for the gratification of connecting family to their loved ones, remembering, and honoring them.
+I am in this for the gratification of remembering, honoring and connecting family to their loved ones.
 Doing so also requires good research and updating of memorials.
 Connecting family members to their loved ones renews their memories!

 I have so much respect for Find A Grave volunteers who are here to help each other.
 Like many contributors, I am concerned about the competition on FAG of who can own the most memorials to post the highest numbers.
 These memorials represent a family's loved one in life and death ... they were people ... not numbers to be owned ... not memorials to be added without their basic information.